Celebrating commitment and excellence

 Employee of the Year Award: the employee of the year award celebrates employees that demonstrate a commitment to quality in carrying out job responsibilities, who consistently deliver good performance and act as a positive role model to others.

-Learner of the Year: the Learner of the Year Award recognises employees that have undertaken learning and development to support them in fulfilling their potential and helping the council to build a strong and capable workforce.
+Learner of the Year: the Learner of the Year Award recognises employees, of any age, that have undertaken learning and development to support them in fulfilling their potential and helping the council to build a strong and capable workforce.
 This might include a qualification, on the job training, taking on additional responsibilities, acting up in a more senior role and so on.